hhy-huang-blog/hhy-huang-blog.github.io/source/_posts/hierarchical_softmax.md

 $$
 <b></b>

-By this way, we can learn the word embeddings by transforming the Softmax into a process of multi-binary classification problem with a computational overhead &O(log(V))&.
+By this way, we can learn the word embeddings by transforming the Softmax into a process of multi-binary classification problem with a computational overhead $O(log(V))$.